“If the Shoe Fits”

 Rubbing her heel with her fingertips as she imagined a romantic night of flirtatious smiles and batting eyelashes to a man who was worth ignoring her meal, Angie did not hear the footsteps coming alongside her desk.

 “Hey, Ange!”
-His smile sparkled with his big white teeth.
+Neil’s smile sparkled with his big white teeth.

-“Oh hey, Neil!”
+“Oh hey!”
 Angie jumped out of her imagination and back to reality.

 Angie swiveled in her desk chair slightly, reaching down her calf to give her tender heel a little rub, she realized how unrealistic her idea was.